 What to base your personalization on

 Referring websites are other domains that funnel traffic to your website via links.
-By creating landing pages based on where a visitor came from, you can also tailor your content to match their interests.
+By creating landing pages (you can use a landing page creation tool for this) based on where a visitor came from, you can also tailor your content to match their interests.

 Previous actions on your site